homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “I see your club’s still lucky,” he says.
 “We all thought you had a grand chancet till them two fellers got hurt.”

 “Yes,” I says, “but we’re gone now.
 The young guys we got ought to of been dressmakers instead o’ pitchers.”
 Then I happened to think o’ Smitty.
-“Maybe you can tell me somethin’,” says I. “How did this here Smitty ever win all them games for you?”’
+“Maybe you can tell me somethin’,” says I. “How did this here Smitty ever win all them games for you?”

 Barnett started to laugh.